Esporte Clube Vitória: History

 The club was runner-up in the 1993 Campeonato Brasileiro Série A to Palmeiras, with an extremely small payroll.
 Vitória was champion of Bahia in 1990, 1992, 1995, 1996, 1997, 1999 and 2000, becoming the top club of the state for the first time.
 In the 1999 Campeonato Brasileiro Série A, Vitória reached the semi-finals.

 In the 2000s, the Campeonato Baiano trophy was won by Vitória eight out of ten years.

 In 2004 Vitória, after a poor campaign, was relegated to the Brazilian Second Division.
 In 2005, the club competed in the Brazilian second division, finishing 17th, and so was relegated to the Third Division for the first time in its history.

 In 2006, Vitória was runner-up of the third division, and was promoted to the second division.
 In 2007, the club was promoted back to the first division after finishing in fourth place.
 This meant the club had managed to return from the third to the first division in only two years.
 The team was also relegated in 2010, promoted back in 2012, relegated again in 2014, but this time they were promoted back after one season in 2015.

 In February 2018 the intense rivalry between Vitória and Esporte Clube Bahia drew international attention when nine players (four from Bahia and five from Vitória) were shown the red card in a State Championship match.
 The team was relegated back to the second division of the Brazilian league later that year.

 In 2021, Vitória was relegated to the third division for a second time.
 However this was followed by back to back promotions, in 2022 to the second tier and as champions of the second division in 2023, the first national title of the club.

 Mascot

 The club's mascot is a lion named Lelê Leão (Lion), and according to Vitória's official site, his objective is to stimulate the club's supporters and players on match days.

+In 2017 the mascot was updated to a new version with dreadlocks.
+The braids reference the Afro-Brazilian roots of the city of Salvador, and the fact that the team has the highest percentage of black fans in the country.